LPGhatguy/aftman/README.md

 <h1 align="center">⚠️ Aftman is no longer maintained! ⚠️</h1>

 ## I recommend using [mise-en-place](https://mise.jdx.dev) as a replacement.
 It's a fantastic tool that does everything Aftman does and more!
+You can learn more [in this issue I've filed](https://github.com/LPGhatguy/aftman/issues/75).

 ---